Ckarles/alpine-image/README.md

 # build images
 #   use -f to force a rebuild
-#   use CLOUD=hcloud to build only for hcloud
+#   add CLOUD=target to build only for one cloud (e.g. hcloud)
-# ensure that the root key is added in ssh-agent
+# ensure that the root key is added in ssh-agent for vagrant stage
 task build

+# start and ssh to vagrant image
+vagrant up
+vagrant ssh
 ```